cpbotha/cpbotha.github.io/content/posts/2010-03-04-processing-gsvideo-nyartoolkit-on-linux-x86_64.md

 The major trick in all of this is converting your Processing installation to use your system 64bit JDK instead of its own built-in 32bit JDK.

-Let me know in the comments if this worked (or didn&#8217;t) for you!
+Let me know in the comments if this worked (or didn’t) for you!

  [1]: http://chatroulette.com/ "fun random webcam site"
  [2]: http://processing.org/ "Processing website"